linnarsson-lab/cytograph2/README.md

 ```

 This tells cytograph to process the Punchcard subset `MySamples`, which we defined in `Root.yaml`.
 Cytograph will run through a standard set of algorithms (pooling the samples, removing doublets,
-Poisson pooling, matrix factorization, manifold learning, clustering, embedding and velocity inference).
+Poisson pooling, matrix factorization, manifold learning, clustering, and embedding).
 Several outputs will be produced, resulting in the following build folder:

 ```
 /data